TWO ROBBERS shot and seriously wounded an off-duty Philadelphia police officer and killed the cop's friend in Hunting Park last night.

 A man who identified himself as a relative of Campbell's paced nervously at the other end of Marshall Street near Wingohocking.

 "People don't know too much of what happened tonight," he said.
-"I'm just happy he's OK, and godspeed his getting out [of the hospital]."
+"I'm just happy he's OK, and godspeed his getting out ."

-A cadre of city officials, including Police Commissioner Charles H. Ramsey and Mayor Nutter, gathered at Temple hospital last night to monitor the wounded cop's progress.
+A cadre of city officials, including Police Commissioner Charles H. Ramsey and Mayor Nutter gathered at Temple Hospital last night to monitor Campbell's progress.

 Nutter said that the shooting was "reminiscent" of other violent incidents that claimed the lives of seven police officers in the last three years.